 It’s true that the average couple invests in quality conversation only a few minutes a day.
 It’s easy to let life get busy and stop connecting with the one you love.
 But there’s no such thing as living in neutral, because drifting happens the moment we stop moving forward.
 Take the time to connect and communicate with your spouse often.

 It’s so easy to take our stress out on our spouse.
-We can get into the habit of holding things in until we’re in the safety and comfort of our marriage.
-And then we explode.
-From financial problems to illness, job loss and grief, healthy couples allow their stress to pull them together by relying on each other, sharing it with one another and carrying the load together.
+We can get into the habit of holding things in until we’re in the safety and comfort of our home, and then we explode.
+From financial problems, to illness, job-loss and grief, healthy couples allow their stress to pull them together, by relying on each other, sharing it with one another and carrying the load together.

-I read a blog post about a guy getting a divorce … except this guy chose to divorce his phone.
-But it makes sense because so many of us carry this dangerous relationship killer right in our back pocket.
-In the world of technology crazed, iPhone carrying, Facebook posting mania, it’s no joke that we find our time slipping away into the inanimate- instead of investing it into the intimate.
+I read a blog post recently about a guy getting a divorce … except this guy chose to divorce his phone.
+But it makes sense, because so many of us carry this dangerous relationship killer right in our back pocket.
+In the world of technology crazed, iPhone carrying, Facebook posting mania, it’s no joke that we find our time slipping away into the inanimate instead of investing it into the intimate.
 Unplug, disconnect, shut down—and invest in your spouse.
-(11 signs you need a break from social media!)

 Marriage is one huge, ongoing, life lesson in “unselfishness.”
 And we’ll either allow the experience to make us better—or we’ll grow bitter.
 Putting someone first is an incredibly hard task because our flesh is wired to choose self.